gmestre98/Advanced-Algorithms/README.md

 This file uses LF as end of line sequence.

 ## Execution
-Run "cmake -S . -B build"
+Run "cmake -S . -B build".

 Then on folder build run "make"

-Then run "./Project1"
+Then run "./Project1".

 ## Data Structures